 First, we are delighted to present the first league tables detailing the main players in the world of blockchain bond issuance, including the top issuers, platform providers, legal advisers, exchanges and bookrunners since 2022.

 The league tables reveal that the market is gathering impressive pace.
-Since the beginning of August 2024, some 14 bonds had been issued on blockchain.
-With many more expected, the market should easily outstrip 2023, when some 16 blockchain bonds were issued and 2022, when the figure was only nine – meaning we expect the blockchain bond market to more than double in size between 2022 and 2024, with the pace still accelerating.
+Since the beginning of August 2024, 14 bonds had been issued on blockchain.
+With many more expected, the market should easily outstrip 2023, when 16 blockchain bonds were issued and 2022, when the figure was only nine – meaning we expect the blockchain bond market to more than double in size between 2022 and 2024.

 The survey reveals some fascinating insights into the concerns and expectations market participants have of the coming updates to financial market infrastructure.
-While almost all expect a substantial degree of tokenisation within three to 10 years, it is interesting to note that many market participants are cool on the possibility of moving to T+1 or even more rapid settlement because of the operational challenges it might entail.
+While almost all expect a substantial degree of tokenisation within 3-10 years, it is interesting to note that many market participants are cool on the possibility of moving to T+1 or even more rapid settlement because of the operational challenges it might entail.

 The report features thought leadership from OMFIF’s experts, as well as contributions from BNP Paribas, Slovenia’s Ministry of Finance, KfW, Banque de France, Hong Kong Monetary Authority and Swiss National Bank, covering topics including cash settlement for wholesale markets, tokenisation and the changes to market structure that introducing DLT will imply.